Accessibility Statement for Bangor University

 - Images in our content may not have alternative text descriptions

-- Many of our promotional and Teaching related videos do not have captions
+- Some of our older promotional and Teaching related videos do not have captions

 If we have failed to identify a barrier, please contact us.